xiaocanli/vpic_reconnection_tutorial/HDF5_version_of_VPIC.md

 idev -p normal -N 2 -n 64 -m 60 -A PHY20020
 ibrun ./reconnection.Linux
 ```
 The code will output fields and hydro data to `field_hdf5` and `hydro_hdf5`, respectively.
 Note that electron hydro data and ion hydro data are saved in different files.
 You can check what is included in the `.h5` files using `h5dump` after loading the HDF5 modules.
-For example, `h5dump -H fields_0.h5`
+To learn more about these command-line tools, please check out [HDF5 TUTORIAL: COMMAND-LINE TOOLS FOR VIEWING HDF5 FILES](https://support.hdfgroup.org/HDF5/Tutor/cmdtoolview.html).
+The whole [HDF5 TUTORIAL](https://support.hdfgroup.org/HDF5/Tutor/) is very helpful if you are not familiar with HDF5.
+For example, `h5dump -H fields_0.h5` gives
 ```
 HDF5 "fields_0.h5" {
 GROUP "/" {